ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Overview

-The WSOP-Style 2023 Series will be (at least[^1]) a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
-Each tournament will start at 3pm Pacific time (6pm Eastern).
+The WSOP-Style 2023 Series will be a tournament a day from Tuesday, May 30th through Tuesday, July 18th, 2023.
+Each tournament will start at 5pm Pacific time (8pm Eastern) Monday through Friday and 3pm Pacific time (6pm Eastern) on Saturdays and Sundays.

-_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183), but it should be supported "soon" (with luck, within the first week of tournaments).
+_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183), but it should be supported "soon" (with luck, within the first two weeks of tournaments).

+Because there is no late registration, the tournaments don't actually start until five minutes after the hour, but they start **exactly** at five minutes after the hour, so if you're going to play, register in advance and be sure that your registration check-box is checked.

 Another major difference is that instead of re-entries, the tournaments used rebuys.
 A rebuy happens immediately after you bust